hokushin118/rps-microservices/README.md

 ### Redis database on K8S cluster

+_Redis_ is an open source, in-memory data structure store used as a distributed cache in the RPS application.
+It is used to store data in a key-value format, allowing for fast access and retrieval of data.
+Redis is a popular choice for distributed caching due to its scalability, performance, and flexibility.

 #### 1. Creating namespace for Redis database

 To create a kube-cache namespace on the k8s cluster, run: